 Vernier Calliper

-Vernier Calliper is a simple device to measure very small lengths easily.
+Vernier Calliper, in essence, is a simple device to measure very small lengths easily.
 The movable scale, also known as Vernier scale, is divided into 10 units.
 If it slides along the main scale, marked in mm, the gap between two the 0s between the two scales.

 If the instrument is accurate, the two zeros must coincide.